[Adventure around fonts 1st] "sakana bacca" is Chikushi!

 As a "connecting producer and consumer"

---It has been four years since I met Mr. Watanabe, but I visited the store of "sakana bacca" for the first time today.
-The inside of the store is a gorgeous Tsukushi Gothic on parade (laughs).
+-- It's been four years since I met you, but today was my first time visiting the "sakana bacca" store.
+The interior of the store is TsukuGo (laughs).

-―― Again, please tell us a little about your company.
+-- Once again, please tell us briefly about your company.

-Watanabe: Hoodison is a venture company founded in April 2013.
-With the mission of "Enjoying the world's food even more," we are expanding our business with the aim of rebuilding the fisheries distribution platform and revitalizing the entire fisheries industry.
+Watanabe: Foodison is a venture company founded in April 2013.
+With the mission of "making food more fun around the world," we are expanding our business with the aim of rebuilding the seafood distribution platform and revitalizing the entire seafood industry.

-――With a focus on the fisheries field, I think that one of the characteristics of your company is that you are an IT company and you are actually operating a fish shop in the city.
-What is the reason why you decided to open a fish shop?
+-- In focusing on the fisheries sector, I think one of your company's unique features is that, despite being an IT company, you actually operate a fish shop in the city.
+What was the reason you insisted on opening a fish shop?

-Watanabe: There were about 54,000 fish stores in Japan in 1982, but now there are less than 20,000*.
-There are really few fishmongers on the road.
-From a global perspective, fish diets are growing significantly, especially in Asia, but in Japan, fish diets finally fell short of meat diets several years ago.
-No matter how hard the fishermen do their best to harvest fish, the current situation is that the important consumers cannot get the fish.
-Within our company, Yamamoto (representative) has a strong intention to "open a fish shop!"
+Watanabe: In 1982, there were nearly 54,000 fish shops in Japan, but now there are fewer than 20,000*.
+There are very few street-side fish shops.
+Globally, especially in Asia, fish consumption has increased considerably, but in Japan, fish consumption finally fell short of meat consumption a few years ago.
+No matter how hard fishermen try to catch, the fish do not reach the consumers.
+Within our company, Yamamoto (CEO) had a strong desire to open a fish shop, so we decided to open one ourselves first.

-*From the Ministry of Economy, Trade and Industry commercial statistics
+*From the Ministry of Economy, Trade and Industry's Commercial Statistics

-Watanabe: We were looking for a place where we could connect with consumers, thinking that "connecting producers and consumers is the best".
-Some information can only be obtained from consumers, and I feel the significance of opening a store.
-However, after all it is difficult.
-First of all, it is very difficult for a fishmonger to get an understanding of opening a store.
+Watanabe: We believe that it is best to connect producers with consumers, and we were looking for a place where we could have contact with consumers.
+There is information that can only be obtained from consumers, and we feel that opening a store is meaningful.
+However, it is still difficult.
+First of all, it is very difficult to get the understanding of fishmongers to open a store.

---Opening a fish shop in a quiet residential area in Nakameguro is quite challenging, right?
+-- Opening a fish shop in a quiet residential area of Nakameguro must have been quite a challenge, right?

 "Sakana bacca Nakameguro" opens in February 2015 along Komazawa-dori.
 The striking blue outer wall and the exterior, which can be mistaken for a cafe, are eye-catching, but you can also have the fish judged on the spot.
 Even on the day of the interview, the clerk showed a wonderful knife.